Occasional Absence Accommodation

 Occasional Absence Policy-Disability Related

 The Americans with Disabilities Act specifies that case-by-case exceptions will be made to established policy in order to avoid discrimination on the basis of disability.
-To address this, the Disability Services Office has developed a Disability Related Absence Policy and Procedure.
+To address this, the Access and Disability Resources (Access) Office has developed a Disability Related Absence Policy and Procedure.

 Verification of Disability

-Based on documentation provided by the student from a qualified professional, the DS Office will verify that the student's disability may cause the student to miss classes.
-When a student qualifies for this accommodation, a statement will be included on the Instructor Notification of Accommodation Letter.
+Based on documentation provided by the student from a qualified professional, Access will verify that the student's disability may cause the student to miss classes.
+When a student qualifies for this accommodation, a statement will be included on the Faculty Notification Letter (FNL).

 Note: Students who present documentation after absences occur will not be eligible for retroactive accommodations.

-The student should meet with the instructor at the beginning of the semester to address the Instructor Notification of Accommodation Letter and to discuss how absences may affect the completion of coursework should the student need to use this accommodation.
-DS staff can attend this meeting upon request.
+The student should meet with the instructor at the beginning of the term to address the FNL and discuss how absences may affect the completion of coursework should the student need to use this accommodation.
+Access staff can attend this meeting upon request.
 The student is not asked to disclose specifics related to their disability.

 Some examples of allowances that can be made by instructors as accommodations for disability related absences are: